zzaimeche/saltwikiclone/Home.md

   - For Tumbleweed: [systemsmanagement:saltstack:next:testing](https://build.opensuse.org/package/show/systemsmanagement:saltstack:next:testing/salt)
   - For Leap: [systemsmanagement:saltstack:products:next:testing](https://build.opensuse.org/package/show/systemsmanagement:saltstack:products:next:testing/salt)

-Since there are so many projects and it is easy to forget which Salt version is being built in each project, we have a small tool that queries OBS: [saltversions](https://github.com/brejoc/saltversions)
+Since there are so many projects and it is easy to forget which Salt version is being built in each project, we have a small tool that queries OBS: [saltversions](https://github.com/brejoc/saltversions).

+"Promoting" packages from `systemsmanagement:saltstack:products:testing` to `systemsmanagement:saltstack:products` is done with the use of a Jenkins pipeline.
+The workflow is documented [here](https://github.com/openSUSE/salt/wiki/How-to-promote-the-Salt-packages).

 ## Testing